moiseevigor/moiseevigor.github.io/_posts/2026-05-02-geometry-of-seeing-A2-distributions-contact.md

 **Sketch.**  Bracket-generating means iterated brackets of the frame fields span $T_p M$.
-Concatenating short flows along a frame field $X_i$ for times $\pm \varepsilon$ in the pattern of A1 Figure 1.2 produces a net displacement of order $\varepsilon^2$ in the bracket direction, of order
+Concatenating short flows along a frame field $X_i$ for times $\pm \varepsilon$ in the pattern of Appendix A1's Figure A1.2 produces a net displacement of order $\varepsilon^2$ in the bracket direction, of order
 $\varepsilon^3$ in iterated-bracket directions, etc.  Show that the smooth map $\mathbb R^n \to M$, $(t_1, \ldots, t_n) \mapsto \Phi^{X_{i_1}}_{t_1}